-If you're looking to peacefully end your marriage in Washington State, divorce mediation is your best option.
-And we're not just saying that because we're Washington State divorce mediators!
+If you're looking to peacefully divorce in Washington State mediation is your best option.
+And we're not just saying that because we're Seattle mediators!

-While other states have only recently begun promoting the use of mediation for divorce, Washington State has been working to offer its residents alternative dispute resolution options, as opposed to the adversarial legal system, since the 1980's.
+While other states have only recently begun promoting the use of divorce mediation Washington State has been working to offer its residents alternative dispute resolution options, as opposed to adversarial litigation, since the 1980's.

-That's why if you're in the early stages of planning for a divorce, and want to avoid the destructive process of lawyer led litigation, you're smart to want to learn more about mediation.
+That's why if you're in the early stages of planning for an uncontested divorce in Washington State, and want to avoid the destructive process of lawyer led litigation, you're smart to want to learn more about mediation.
 And below, you'll find answers to common questions about divorce mediation in Washington State.

-Or, if you and your spouse already know you want to mediate with us, and you live in King County or anywhere else in the Evergreen State, you can book an initial meeting to get started.Book an Initial Meeting
+Or, if you and your spouse already know you want to mediate, and you live in King County or anywhere else in the Evergreen State, book an initial meeting to learn more about our online divorce mediation services.Book an Initial Meeting

 The most notable observation about working with Equitable Mediation was that the process Joe and Cheryl follow is really well described on their web site, through all the documentation they provide and make available, and via the meetings we had with them.